 Current status: Not FDA approved as of 2026.
 Not available as a standard retail product.

 What this site offers: An independent educational review and telehealth intake referral.
-The affiliate link connects to a third-party clinician-led intake platform.
-This site does not sell retatrutide.
+The affiliate link connects to Hume Care for an eligibility assessment involving currently available clinician-led GLP-1 options.
+Hume Care does not provide retatrutide, and this site does not sell it.

-Who the referral path is for: People who want to explore whether they qualify for clinician-supervised weight management options and who understand that state eligibility may apply.
+Who the referral path is for: US adults who want to explore currently available clinician-led GLP-1 weight-management options and understand that state coverage and clinical eligibility apply.

 Non-affiliation notice: This website is not affiliated with Eli Lilly.
 It is not the official retatrutide website.
 Eli Lilly does not operate or endorse this page.